 - It will be painful to try and move the finger which may appear deformed if the bone is displaced or joint dislocated.

-Fractures to the fingers may be common but it is important to get them checked out and treated properly.
+Finger fractures may be common but it is important to get them checked out and treated properly.
 If a bone heals out of alignment, this could cause future problems, as well as looking strange!

 Broken finger treatment

-If it is a simple fracture with no displacement (as most finger fractures are) then the finger can be splinted to immobilise it whilst it heals.
+- The finger should be X-rayed to confirm the fracture and determine if the fracture is displaced.
+If it is a simple fracture with no displacement (as most finger fractures are) then the finger can be splinted to immobilize it whilst it heals.
 This may be kept in place for 3-4 weeks.
 A finger buddy taping technique is sometimes used.

-More complicated fractures where the broken fragment is displaced or broken into more than one part, surgery may be required.
+- More complicated fractures where the broken fragment is displaced or broken into more than one part, surgery may be required.
 This usually involves pinning the two fragments together so that they heal in the right place.

-Following immobilisation the finger may feel particularly stiff and weak and so it is important to do mobility and strength exercises to regain full movement and strength.
+- Following immobilisation, the finger may feel particularly stiff and weak and so it is important to do mobility and strength exercises to regain full movement and strength.
 Hand putty and elastic bands exercises are particularly good for this.